ebolduc37/flocking-sim/README.md

 # Flocking Simulation

-This application generates a visualization of emergent collective behavior by simulating a flock of birds on openFrameworks in C++.
+This application helps visualize emergent collective behavior by simulating a flock of birds on openFrameworks in C++.
 Flocking is simulated with the self-propelled particles model of [eqs.
 1 and 2](#eqs), a modified version of the one described in [ref.
 1](#ref).
 Such particles are also known as _boids_.

 https://github.com/ebolduc37/flocking-sim/assets/44382376/46d41d28-8490-43cc-9ef7-f1d97bed97c9